trymdh/tpk4940Master/snaps/ReadMe.txt

-Snaps taken at intervals of 10 mm
+Snaps taken at 5mm intervals, covering 44x0.5 = 22 cm of the test piece